 Patricia Sanford v.
 Memberworks Incorporated, et al., pending in the United States District Court, Southern District of California, Case No. 02CV0601H was filed on March 28, 2002.
 West Corporation and West Telemarketing Corporation, are named as defendants in the plaintiff's class action complaint.
 The other defendants include Memberworks Incorporated, MWI Essentials, MWI Leisure Advantage, MWI Home & Garden, MWI Connections and MWI Valuemax.
 The complaint alleges that class members were sold club memberships by misleading means or billed for club memberships they did not purchase as a part of an upsell offer after ordering another product.
 The plaintiff asserts four separate claims.
 The plaintiff claims the defendants mailed unordered merchandise to the plaintiff and the similarly situated class members in violation of 39 USC § 3009.
 The plaintiff also seeks declaratory relief granting the plaintiff the right to keep any unordered merchandise as a gift.
 The plaintiff has also asserted claims for conversion, unjust enrichment and fraud.
 The purported class is composed of all persons in the United States who, after calling a telephone number to inquire about or purchase another product, (1) were sent a membership kit in the mail; (2) were charged for a Memberworks membership program; and (3) were customers of a joint venture between Memberworks and the Company or were wholesale customers of the Company.
 The Company filed a motion to dismiss for lack of personal jurisdiction, which was denied.
 The Company joined with Memberworks Incorporated on a motion to dismiss on various other grounds.
 On July 12, 2002, this motion to dismiss was granted.
 On September 12, 2002, the plaintiff filed a petition to arbitrate the claims with the American Arbitration Association's Fresno, California office.
-Despite the fact that the District Court's order on July 12, 2002 explicitly held that the plaintiff's claims against West Corporation and West Telemarketing Corporation were not subject to mandatory arbitration, the plaintiff named the Company and West Telemarketing Corporation as defendants in the arbitration.
-The Company believes that West Corporation and West Telemarketing Corporation are not proper defendants in the arbitration and that the American Arbitration Association detailing this position.
-The American Arbitration Association determined that the arbitration should go forward without West Corporation and West Telemarketing Corporation as parties.
-However, the American Arbitration Association indicated that it may consider West Corporation or West Telemarketing Corporation necessary parties in the future.
+Despite the fact that the District Court's order on July 12, 2002 explicitly held that the plaintiff 's claims against West Corporation and West Telemarketing Corporation were not subject to mandatory arbitration, the plaintiff named the Company and West Telemarketing Corporation are not proper defendants in the arbitration and that the American Arbitration Association lacks jurisdiction over West Corporation and West Telemarketing Corporation.
+On September 25, 2002, the Company sent a letter to the American Arbitration Association detailing this position.
+The American Arbitration Association detailing this position.
+The American Arbitration Association indicated that it may consider West Corporation or West Telemarketing Corporation and West Telemarketing Corporation indicated that it may consider West Corporation or West Telemarketing Corporation hecessary parties in the future.